-Latest Android distribution numbers show Ice Cream Sandwich on 7.1 percent of devicesAlex Wagner - Deputy Managing Editor, News Desk
+Latest Android distribution numbers show Ice Cream Sandwich on 7.1 percent of devicesAlex Wagner - Editorial Director of News and Content

 It's the start of a new month, which means it's time to take a peek at Google's latest Android distribution figures.
 These numbers are based on the number of Android devices that accessed Google Play within a 14-day period ending on June 1.
 Google's latest dessert, Android 4.0 Ice Cream Sandwich, saw some more growth this month, growing from 4.9 percent in May to 7.1 percent in June.
 That's still quite a bit behind the leader of the Android pack, which is version 2.3 Gingerbread.
 Android 2.3 accounted for 65 percent of devices that hopped onto Google Play during the period, a slight increase from its 64.4 share last month.